Growing And Drying Prunes: Tips On Growing Plums For Drying

 If you want a terrific early dessert plum, try growing Rivers Early plum trees.
 Prolific plum is easy to grow and can even produce a small crop without a pollinating partner.
-Click here for more Early Prolific plum info and see if this variety is right you.
+Click here for more Early Prolific plum info and see if this variety is right for you.

 If you grow fruit trees, knowing how to prevent plum bacterial canker is important for maintaining good tree health and a reliable harvest.
 Fortunately, prevention and management is possible, and this article will help get you started.

 Unfortunately, there are no cures for mosaic virus of plums, but there are ways to prevent the disease from affecting your fruit trees.
 Learn the signs and symptoms of plum mosaic virus and how to prevent the disease from infecting your trees in this article.

 Warwickshire Drooper plum trees are perennial favorites in the United Kingdom that are revered for their abundant crops of medium sized, yellow fruit.
 Click here if you’re interested in growing your own Warwickshire Drooper fruit trees.

 Those growing Willingham gages say that the fruit is the best plum fruit available.
 If you are considering growing Willingham gages, you’ll need a little more information.
 Click here for facts about these fruit trees and tips on how to grow Willingham gage fruit.

 Valor plum trees produce bounteous crops of attractive purple-blue fruit.
 You can easily grow your own tree if you live in USDA plant hardiness zones 5 through 9.
 The good news is that Valor plum care is relatively uninvolved.
 Learn about growing Valor plums here.